Randy Shughart: USNS Shughart

 In 1997, the Navy named roll-on/roll-off ship in a ceremony at the National Steel and Shipbuilding Company, San Diego.
 The ceremony was attended by a number of officers and politicians including Shughart's commanding officer at the time of his death; John W. Douglass, Assistant Secretary of the Navy for Research, Development and Acquisition; Senator Bob Kerrey; and others.
 The ship was the first "Large Medium Speed Roll On/Roll Off (LMSR) ship" to undergo conversion from a commercial container vessel to a sealift cargo ship.

 Memorial Bridge

 The Pennsylvania Route 641 bridge over the Big Spring Creek (Pennsylvania) was dedicated May 30, 2024 as the SFC Randall Shughart Memorial Bridge.

+Army Shughart-Gordon Urban Operations Training Center

+Shughart-Gordon Urban Operations Training Center (Military Operations in Urban Terrain (MOUT) Site"), US Army Joint Readiness Training Center, Fort Polk, Louisiana, was named for Shughart and Gary Gordon.